 “What’s this?”
 Whitmore asked, snatching it from her hand.

-“I forgot to take my birth control pill this morning.
+“I forgot to take my pill this morning.
 We need some kind of protection.”

 Whitmore sat up on his knees.
-Jessica thought he was about to put it on, but he tossed it to the floor and spread her thighs wider.
+Jessica thought he was about to put it on, but he tossed it to the floor and continued on his conquest.

-“I don’t want to get pregnant, Whitmore!” she said, pressing her hands against his chest.
+“I don’t want to get pregnant, Whitmore!” she said, pushed against his chest.
 “You drank a lot of wine tonight.
 You might not be as careful.”

 “It’s our anniversary.
 We should make this night special.
 We always use condoms.
 Tonight I want to touch you.
 Tonight I want to make you mine.”
 He pinned both of her hands over her head and lay on top of her.
 As he pushed himself inside, he whispered, “This will bring us closer together.”